awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying.md

 To allow IAM users or roles in one AWS account to use a CMK in a different account, you first add the external account \(root user\) to the CMK's key policy\.
 Note that you don't add the individual IAM users or roles to the key policy, only the external account that owns them\.

 Decide what permissions you want to give to the external account:
 + To add the external account to a key policy as a *key user*, you can use the AWS Management Console's default view for the key policy\.
-For more information, see [Using the AWS Management Console's Default View](#key-policy-modifying-how-to-console-default-view)\.
+For more information, see [Using the AWS Management Console Default View](#key-policy-modifying-how-to-console-default-view)\.

-  You can also change the key policy document directly using the console's policy view or the AWS KMS API, as described in [Using the AWS Management Console's Policy View](#key-policy-modifying-how-to-console-policy-view) and [Using the AWS KMS API](#key-policy-modifying-how-to-api)\.
+  You can also change the key policy document directly using the console's policy view or the AWS KMS API, as described in [Using the AWS Management Console Policy View](#key-policy-modifying-how-to-console-policy-view) and [Using the AWS KMS API](#key-policy-modifying-how-to-api)\.
 + To add the external account to a key policy as a *key administrator* or give custom permissions, you must change the key policy document directly using the console's policy view or the AWS KMS API\.
-For more information, see [Using the AWS Management Console's Policy View](#key-policy-modifying-how-to-console-policy-view) or [Using the AWS KMS API](#key-policy-modifying-how-to-api)\.
+For more information, see [Using the AWS Management Console Policy View](#key-policy-modifying-how-to-console-policy-view) or [Using the AWS KMS API](#key-policy-modifying-how-to-api)\.

 For an example of JSON syntax that adds an external account to the `Principal` element of a key policy document, see [the policy statement in the default console key policy](key-policies.md#key-policy-default-allow-users) that allows key users to use the CMK\.